France, Russia strike Islamic State; new suspect sought

 In Brussels, Le Drian invoked the EU's mutual assistance clause for the first time since the 2009 Lisbon Treaty introduced the possibility, saying he expected help with French operations in Syria, Iraq and Africa.

-"This is firstly a political act," Le Drian told a news conference after a meeting of EU defence chiefs.
+"This is firstly a political act," Le Drian told a news conference after a meeting of EU defense chiefs.

 The 28 EU member states accepted the French request but it was not immediately clear what assistance would be forthcoming.

-With nerves jangling across Europe, German police arrested and then released seven people around Aachen, near the Belgian border, and later cancelled a Germany-Netherlands football match in Hanover, evacuating the stadium shortly before kick-off.
+With nerves jangling across Europe, German police arrested and then released seven people around Aachen, near the Belgian border, and later canceled a Germany-Netherlands soccer match in Hanover, evacuating the stadium shortly before kick-off.

 One of the targets on Friday was outside a Paris stadium where France was playing Germany in a friendly.